arpitjain87/protTrace_FAS/README.md

 @Author: Arpit Jain
 @Email: arpitrb@gmail.com

-### protTrace is a simulation-based framework to estimate the evolutionary traceabilities of proteins. ###
+### protTrace_FAS is a simulation-based framework to estimate the evolutionary traceabilities of proteins plus do FAS calculations for every predicted ortholog. ###

 ################################################
 Software dependencies: